kberba/jekyll-netlify-boilerplate/_posts/2019-04-13-first-meetup.md

 I met a UI Designer named Taka who graciously let me ask him tons of questions about his experience as a designer, as well as what resources he used to learn and create his projects.
 Thank so much for the pdfs!

 I also met another person named Jorde that showed me the awesomeness of ThreeJS!
 It's seriously mind-blowing how amazing ThreeJs is, and what people have come up with through using it!
 Check it out [here](https://threejs.org/)!
 Trust me, once you start clicking through all of the projects, you won't stop!
-Also, if you click on the 'examples' link on the left, you can see preview what each feature does!
+Also, if you click on the 'examples' link on the left, you can preview what each feature does!

 ### Will I go back again?